 Adopt a chick!
 For a minimum donation of $25, you will provide your chick with 21 mice—enough food for a whole week.
 You will receive a certificate of your symbolic adoption and emails about your chick’s development.

 The Adopt-A-Chick program gives you an in-depth look at your chick—from its time in the nest with its parents until it has fledged and gets to explore its new surroundings.
 You’ll receive exclusive photos and videos of the chick and get access to an activities page!

 - The northern spotted owl is the rarest owl in Canada.

 - The entire wild population in Canada is about 10 and they are all in B.C.

 - It’s one of three sub-species of spotted owl.

 - They prefer old-growth forests habitats.

-- Typically lays two to three eggs per clutch.
+- It typically lays two to three eggs per clutch.

-- Gets its name from the distinct spots on its head and back.
+- It gets its name from the distinct spots on its head and back.

 - Strix occidentalis caurina is the scientific name for this species.